AusClimateService/npcp/reports/phase1/phase1_report.md

 Since historical CMIP6 simulations do not match the observed phasing of climate variability, this "error" consists of both true model error and also a component related to the mismatch in climate variability between the model and observations.
-On the cross validation task (an out-of-sample test), the residual bias is typically larger than for the calibration task because the variability mismatch makes the training less accurate and persists over the target time period as well.
+On the cross-validation task (an out-of-sample test), the residual bias is typically larger than for the calibration task because the variability mismatch makes the training less accurate and persists over the target time period as well.
-Any time-varying component of the model error can also lead to a higher residual bias on cross validation, as does the fact that the training period is finite and thus unable to sample all possible weather/climate states that can occur (in both the model and observations) outside of that period.
+Any time-varying component of the model error can also lead to a higher residual bias on cross-validation, as does the fact that the training period is finite and thus unable to sample all possible weather/climate states that can occur (in both the model and observations) outside of that period.